NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/guides/vscode-git/index.md

 6. Click *Create repository*
 7. Copy the URL from your new repository   -->

-#### If a group member has already created your repository/team:
+#### If a group member has already created your team/repository:

+&nbsp;

 1. Go to [GitHub.com](https://github.com/) and sign in
-2. Follow [this invitation link](https://classroom.github.com/g/AntGyHF2) to find all teams in the current class.
+2. Follow [this invitation link](https://classroom.github.com/g/AntGyHF2) to see all teams in the current class.
 3. Find your specific group.
 4. Click join group.
+5. You are now a group member.
+(Note: each group can at most have 4 members)

 #### You can also **invite** members to you team:

+&nbsp;

 1. Go to your repository page
 2. Go to **Settings**
 3. Choose **Manage access** in the left pane